fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 - `repositories` (Set of String) Field usage depends on `service` value:
 	- Service `github`: Specific Repository IDs to sync.
 Must be populated if `syncMode` is set to `SpecificRepositories`.
 - `resource_token` (String, Sensitive) Field usage depends on `service` value:
-	- Service `cosmos`: A token that provides access to a specific Cosmos DB resource.
+	- Service `cosmos`: A token that provides access to a specific Azure Cosmos DB resource.
 Required for the `RESOURCE_TOKEN` data access method.
 - `resource_url` (String) Field usage depends on `service` value:
 	- Service `dynamics_365`: URL at which Dynamics 365 is accessed
 - `rest_api_limit` (Number) Field usage depends on `service` value: